eonarheim/eonarheim.github.io/docs/topcamera.md

 permalink: /docs/topcamera/
 ---

-The Top Camera is a top down type camera that follow the player horizontally and vertically.
+The Top Camera is a top-down camera that follow the player horizontally and vertically.
 This may be useful in games where the camera needs to be locked to the center of the screen.